-Only 25-minutes from the city, get ready to discover Lamma’s unique local charm with our guide for where to eat, drink, shop!
+Only 25 minutes from the city, get ready to discover Lamma’s unique local charm with our guide on where to eat, drink and shop on Lamma Island!

-Known by some as Hong Kong’s ‘hippie island’, Lamma has evolved since it’s more bohemian days and has a lot to offer from cosy cafes and quality restaurants, to cool hang-outs and even its own mini-music festivals.
-Once a traditional fishing village, Lamma is Hong Kong’s third largest island and is only a short 25-minute escape from the city, with boats that go to either of its two sides – Yung Shue Wan (the more populated), or Sok Ku Wan.
+Known by some as Hong Kong’s “hippie island”, Lamma has evolved since its more bohemian days and has a lot to offer, from cosy cafes to quality restaurants, cool hang-outs and a community art centre.
+Once a traditional fishing village, Lamma is Hong Kong’s third largest island and is only a short 25-minute escape from the city, with boats that go to either of its two sides — the more populated Yung Shue Wan, or Sok Ku Wan.
 The island’s laid-back vibe, abundant hiking trails and quiet beaches make it perfect for a day of exploring.
-So jump on the ferry from Central Pier and get ready to discover Lamma’s unique local charm and authentic island life…
+So hop on the ferry from Central (or Aberdeen!) and get ready to discover Lamma’s unique local charm and authentic island life…

-Known for having some of the best seafood in Hong Kong, Lamma has a number of great authentic local seafood restaurants, but Andy’s Seafood (which has been running for 19 years!), is hands down the best for Cantonese staples done right.
-Perfect for a post hike feast, order the minced quail wrapped in crispy lettuce, salt and pepper squid, eggplant hotpot, garlic prawns and a couple of chilled Tsing Taos to satisfy a hungry table.
+Lamma has a number of fantastic authentic local seafood restaurants, but Andy’s Seafood is hands down the best for Cantonese staples done right.
+Perfect for a post-hike feast, order the minced quail wrapped in crispy lettuce, salt and pepper squid, eggplant hotpot, garlic prawns and a couple of chilled Tsing Taos to satisfy a hungry table.
 Make sure to call ahead and book the alfresco terrace for a sunset dinner with a view.

 Banyan Bay Cafe